-- Used microelectronics and microchips (very small electronic components), as well as robotics, to create artificial limbs (prostheses) that look, feel, and work more like natural arms and legs. - Developed the nicotine patch to help people stop smoking. - Invented the cardiac pacemaker. - Performed the first successful liver transplant. - Played a major role in the development of the CAT (or CT) scan. - Helped to develop or test new drugs and treatments for diseases such as HIV/AIDS, diabetes, Alzheimer's, osteoporosis, and COVID-19.
+- Used microelectronics and microchips (very small electronic components), as well as robotics, to create artificial limbs (prostheses) that look, feel, and work more like natural arms and legs. - Developed the nicotine patch to help people stop smoking. - Invented the cardiac pacemaker. - Performed the first successful liver transplant. - Played a major role in the development of the CAT (or CT) scan. - Helped to develop new drugs and treatments for diseases such as HIV/AIDS, diabetes, Alzheimer's, and osteoporosis.